CesarNog/CesarNog/README.md

 ## 😀 About me 💻

-I'm a geek Brazilian whom currently live at São Paulo and working as a Senior DevOps Engineer.
+I'm an international geek IT professional that currently live at São Paulo and working as a Senior DevOps Engineer.

 Mainly of my professionals experiences are focused in Software Development, DevOps, Cloud Infrastructure and leading tech teams.